ammaciel/lucC/README.md

 <br />
 <h3>Example 3</h3>

- - Apply stilf_predicate_occur function to discover for a sequence of events of <i>Forest, Pasture, Single cropping and Double cropping</i> in this order.
+ - Apply stilf_predicate_holds function to discover for a sequence of events of <i>Forest, Pasture, Single cropping and Double cropping</i> in this order.

 <pre class="R">
 data("example_TWDTW")